 - With pita/naan bread

 - As a side dish with Mediterranean-style or Middle Eastern meals

 - Or add chickpeas for a more substantial dish

-You can eat immediately, but it's best served after chilling.
-(Refrigerating for a few hours or overnight will let the flavors further develop.)
+You can eat immediately, but it is best served after chilling for a few hours or overnight.
 This makes it a great make-ahead option for picnics, potlucks, gatherings, or meal prep.